SCRT-HQ/VaporShell/docs/glossary/New-VSSESReceiptRuleSet.md

----
-layout: glossary
-title: New-VSSESReceiptRuleSet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSESReceiptRuleSet

 ## SYNOPSIS
-Adds an AWS::SES::ReceiptRuleSet resource to the template
+Adds an AWS::SES::ReceiptRuleSet resource to the template.
+Specifies an empty receipt rule set.

 ## SYNTAX